ietf-scitt/charter/ietf-scitt-charter.md

 =====
 Based on an input document on the architecture (draft-birkholz-scitt-architecture-00), the WG will:

-1. Standardize the overall technical security flows for securing a software supply chain, including a focus on firmware, and covering the essential building blocks that make up the architecture, as well as
+1. Standardize the overall technical security flows for securing a software supply chain, which also includes firmware, and covering the essential building blocks that make up the architecture.
 2. specify these building blocks, employing the existing work already done within
     - other IETF WGs such as COSE WG, and IETF RATS WG, as appropriate, as well as
     - in coordination with other bodies, such as OpenSSF or the Trusted Computing Group.